LionelDraghi/bbt/README.md

 ## Limitations

-btt compile on Windows and Mac OS, but is currently tested only on my Linux amd64 platform.
+btt compile on Windows and Mac OS, but is currently tested only on my Linux amd64 box.

 ## Installation